J.P. Crawford Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 22nd in MLB with a collective 8.5 strikeouts per nine innings.
+- The Rangers pitching staff ranks 23rd in the league with a collective 8.5 strikeouts per nine innings.

-- The Rangers have the 16th-ranked team ERA among all MLB pitching staffs (4.29).
+- The Rangers have the 17th-ranked team ERA among all league pitching staffs (4.31).

-- Rangers pitchers combine to allow 194 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Rangers pitchers combine to surrender 197 total home runs at a rate of 1.2 per game (to rank 20th in the league).

 © 2023 Data Skrive.
 All rights reserved.